Why Swimming Pool Temperature Matters

 Winter dust

 In the case of calcite crystals, we believe the stagnant water provides a unique environment where calcification "grows" out of the cement surface as water eats away at it.
 The high pH and stagnant water seem to allow the calcium to re-calcify after it has been dissolved from the plaster surface.
 In the case of winter dust, the problem occurs in the spring as the water temperature begins to rise again.
-The pool will go from its coldest point, up 30ºF or more, which makes a dramatic difference on the LSI.
+The pool will go from its coldest point to increasing by 30ºF or more, which makes a dramatic difference on the LSI.
 The water becomes over-saturated with calcium because the temperature is warmer now, so it deposits calcium in the form of winter dust.
 By the time the pool is opened, there could be winter dust everywhere.

 Orenda Procedure: How to Winterize a Swimming Pool

-Warm water consequences
+Warm water issues

 how to prevent scale in pool heaters